-58th inaugural parade rehearsal
+58th Inaugural parade rehearsal

-Members of the U.S. Armed Forces and local civil authorities participate in the dress rehearsal for the 58th Presidential Inaugural Parade in Washington, D.C., Jan.
+United States Air Force Airmen march during the inaugural parade rehearsal in Washington, D.C., Jan.
 15, 2017.
 More than 5,000 military members from across all branches of the armed forces of the United States, including Reserve and National Guard components, provided ceremonial support and Defense Support of Civil Authorities during the inaugural period.
-(DoD photo by U.S. Army Spc.
-Victor Perez Vargas)
+(Department of Defense Video by Air Force Staff Sgt.
+April Mullens)

 |Date Taken: